twillis209/GWAS_tools/README.md

 # GWAS_tools

 This is a fork of [`GWAS_tools`](github.com/GRealesM/GWAS_tools), restructuring what was a bash program into a `snakemake` pipeline depending on a series of R scripts.
+99% of the credit for this belongs to the original author; translating things into `snakemake` and `R` took only a few hours.

 ## Dependencies